Yallappa45/login_page/README.md

-This is Sample example login and register page
+This is Sample example for login and register page in andriod applications